h2oai/h2o-llmstudio/documentation/docs/guide/experiments/compare-experiments.md

 # Compare experiments

-The H2O LLM studio provides a useful feature to compare experiments which allows comparing multiple experiments and analyzing how different model parameters affect model performance.
+The H2O LLM studio provides a useful feature to compare experiments which allow comparing multiple experiments and analyzing how different model parameters affect model performance.

 Follow the relevant steps below to compare experiments in H2O LLM Studio.